jdidion/atropos/doc/guide.rst

 When the ``--threads`` option is set, the main process loads batches of reads from the input file(s) and posts them to a Queue.
 One or more worker processes take batches from the Queue and process them in much the same manner as cutadapt.
-By default, if compressed output is requested, the worker threads compress the data before placing it on the result queue.
-The writer process then takes batches of results from the result queue and writes them to disk.
+If compressed output is requested, the --compression option determines if compression is performed by the worker processes or by the writer process, and the default is based on whether you are using a system with a gzip program (which includes linux and OSX) -- using system-level compression is about 2x faster than compressing files through the python interface.
+If worker compression is used, the worker processes compress the data before placing it on the result queue, and the writer process then takes batches of results from the result queue and writes them to disk.
+On the other hand, if writer compression is used, the workers place uncompressed results in the result queue, and the writer compresses them (if necessary) before writing them to disk.

 One thread is reserved for the reader process, but once all reads are loaded an additional worker process is started since the reader process will become idle.
-It is possible to have the writer process perform data compression (using ``--writer-compression``), but this almost always leads to slower overall runtimes, so we don't recommend it.
-If you do use writer compression, one thread is reserved for the writer process, so you must have more than two available threads.
+With writer compression, one thread is also reserved for the writer process, so you must have more than two available threads.

 Other options
 -------------